-Research and fitting history suggests the following general guideline however each individuals ear canals are unique:
+Research and fitting history suggest the following general guideline, however, each individuals ear canals are unique:

 SMALL – typically the majority of Women and Younger Males (late 20's and younger).
-Works well for some Adult Males who prefer a farther-in-the-ear canal fit.
+Works well for some Adult Males who have a smaller ear canal.

-MEDIUM - typically these work well with Adult Males (late 20's and up) who prefer not-so-far-in-the-ear canal fit, and the majority of Males over the age of 60.
+MEDIUM - typically these work well with Adult Males (later 20's and up) and the majority of Males under the age of 60.

 STILL WONDERING?
-What is your personal past experience with earplugs?
-Any indication you may have tiny canals?
+Time to think back to your personal past experience with earplugs and/or earbuds?
+Any indication you may have small or tiny canals?
 If so, we recommend you try the SMALL size.
 If standard ear-buds seem to work well for you, then perhaps you would do well with the MEDIUM.
-We realize that a "sized" earplug is new to the marketplace, which is why are the only company to ever offer Complimentary Size Swapping (you simply cover shipping).
+We realize that a "sized" earplug is new to the marketplace, which is why are the only company to ever offer Complimentary Size Swapping (you simply cover shipping carrier costs).
 Once you have determined which one works best for you - you'll always know!

 'HEAR' is the same info...broken down by Gender rather than Size: